ArakelTheDragon/Library_Other/EPS8266_Alexa_SmartPlug/readme.md

-- The file is precompiled as `.bin`
+- The file is precompiled as `flash.bin`
+- You can also check the other files for the source code.
-- Use [https://esptool.spacehuhn.com](https://esptool.spacehuhn.com) to flash it to the ESP8266
+- Or use [https://esptool.spacehuhn.com](https://esptool.spacehuhn.com) to flash it to the ESP8266
 - Connect to the WiFi
 - Link it to your Alexa and control a plug
 - The project is designed to control a relay with an ESP8266